BlueBrain/BlueRecording/examples/compare-to-reference-solutions/ReadMe.md

 ## System requirements

 We assume that you are running these examples on a Linux system with slurm.
 If this is not the case, you will have to modify the provided bash scripts accordingly.
-You must also have Git LFS set up on your system in order to download the finite element results that are used as inputs to the electode weights calculations.

 ## Instructions

 ### Dependencies
 For each of the bash scripts described below, the dependencies are the same as described in the readme for the repository as a whole

+### Download data
+Download the files Infinite_VeryFar_HighRes.h5 and Infinite_Close_HighRes_SmallSphere.h5 from 10.5281/zenodo.10927050 into the folders distant-electrodes/electrodeFile and close-electrodes/electrodeFile, respectively.

 ### Calculating Segment Positions